chindevs22/gold/archive_gold/plugins/woocommerce-pay-per-post/README.txt

 So for instance, I have a Vimeo video that I embed in a page, on the Vimeo Product in WooCommerce I add the Password and notes on how to view the video, they gets transmitted via email and on the thank you page for the user.

-**For PREMIUM users, there is a built in option to include the post links in the order email, confirmation screen and on the users My Account page.**
+**For PREMIUM users, there is a built-in option to include the post links in the order email, confirmation screen and on the users My Account page.**

 = Do I need to have user accounts turned on? =